WHEN

 10:30-11:15 Keynote: Prof. Christina Davies, Director of the Centre for Arts, Mental Health and Wellbeing, University of Western Australia.
 Topic: “Good arts, good mental health” (Sigyn Hall)

-11:15-12:00 Introduction to CultureAndHealth Platform
+11:15-12:00 Introduction to CultureAndHealth Platform (Sigyn Hall)

 13:00-14:15 Parallel Sessions I:

-Kornelia Kiss, Head of Culture and Health, Culture Action Europe,
+• Kornelia Kiss, Head of Culture and Health, Culture Action Europe

-Edith Wolf Perez Founder & Chairwoman, Co-Founder of ARTS for HEALTH AUSTRIA, Co-Chair, EU Member States’, “Culture and Health” Open Method of Coordination (OMC) Group,
+• Edith Wolf Perez Founder & Chairwoman, Co-Founder of ARTS for HEALTH AUSTRIA, Co-Chair, EU Member States’, “Culture and Health” Open Method of Coordination (OMC) Group

-EU member states representatives from the OMC group
+• Bruno Gallice, France & Laura Norppa, Ministry of Education and Culture, Finland; EU member states representatives from the OMC group

-• Workshop: Play and Creativity in Dance, Riina Kalmi, dance artist, Finland (Vulcan Hall)
+• Riina Kalmi, dance artist, Finland

-• Workhop (Rope Theatre)
+• Showcasing Artist Practices A: (Rope Theatre)

-14:15-14:45 Coffee break & Posters & Stands (Rope Theatre Lounge)
+14:15-14:45 Coffee break & Posters & Stands

 14:45-16:00 Parallel Sessions II: